Activities

 Our in-house plumber, Gary Hansen, then attacked the roof which was falling into disrepair, re-screwing the sheeting and repairing guttering as well as checking and, where necessary, repairing pumps and other plumbing.

-The rest of us: Jeff Jordan, Glen Rogers, Jim Watters, Graham Syphers, Col Young, Brian Harris, Laurie Gardener, Laurie Fisher and myself took on the exterior painting of the fairly large clubhouse.
+The rest of us: Jeff Jordan, Glen Rogers, Jim Watters, Graham Syphers, Col Young, Brian Harris, Laurie Gardener, Laurie Fisher and John Brady took on the exterior painting of the fairly large clubhouse.
 Like the roof, it was in a fairly sad state of repair and we must admit to patting ourselves on the back for doing what we believe was a beautifully finished job.
 Similarly, we also painted the amenities block and a timber storage shed.
 Following on, we then cleaned out the workshop resulting in three trailers of rubbish being sent to the dump.
 Finally, we also formed a 200-metre path at the Reinke Scrub Conservation Park, suitable for disabled access.

 Fortunately, the weather was kind to us and we worked from 7.30 am to 4.00 pm every day.
 Not bad considering our average age was around the mid-seventies!
 Obviously, it wasn’t all work and no play as we did have some respite on Wednesday afternoon when we were taken fishing on Boondooma Dam with, sadly, some very mixed results.
 On Thursday night, we had a great camp fire gathering followed by free drinks at the Hivesville pub on Friday night.
 This was followed on Saturday morning by smoko with the members of the Proston Men’s Shed.